configu/configu/packages/integrations/stores/azure-key-vault/README.md

-# @configu-integrations/azure-key-vault-config-store
+# @configu-integrations/azure-keyvault

 Integrates the Configu Orchestrator with [Azure Key Vault](https://learn.microsoft.com/en-us/azure/key-vault/).

 - Name: Azure Key Vault
-- Category: Secret Manager
+- Category: Secret manager

 ## Configuration

-Configu interacts with Azure Key Vault to manage secrets, keys, and certificates.
-You need to provide authentication details and specify the key vault's URL.
-Configu uses [Azure Identity SDK](https://learn.microsoft.com/en-us/azure/active-directory/develop/reference-v2-libraries) for secure authentication.
+Configu needs to be authorized to access Azure Key Vault.
+Configu uses the [default azure credentials](https://www.npmjs.com/package/@azure/identity#defaultazurecredential) which by default will read account information specified via [environment variables](https://www.npmjs.com/package/@azure/identity#environment-variables) and use it to authenticate.
+The `vaultUrl` parameter must always be provided.

+The examples below will use the following environment variables for authentication: `AZURE_CLIENT_ID`, `AZURE_CLIENT_SECRET`, `AZURE_TENANT_ID` in conjunction with the required `vaultUrl` parameter.

+## Limitations

+- Deleted configs do not immediately remove secrets [due to soft deletion](https://learn.microsoft.com/en-us/azure/key-vault/general/soft-delete-overview).
+Attempting to upsert to a deleted secret that is not purged will throw an error.

 ## Usage